Kristina01111000/Drws_site/README.md

 See if there is a way to see how many people downloaded the scorecard, use google for site analytics - he needs a google workspace account for this

 --------------------------------------------------------
- analytics add him as an admin for other sites -> check

 scorecard link:
 https://docs.google.com/spreadsheets/d/1boqAM_8NBEV09Uq_KDDhTZ4vUAS0WwAquNfRpROXE64/edit#gid=1517792507